Quaker Africa Interest Group (QAIG)

 Peacebuilding in East Africa

-Britain Yearly Meeting works together with partners in Rwanda, Kenya and Burundi to build a positive, nonviolent grassroots peace movement.
-Our Turning the Tide (TTT) programme helps local activists to stand up for social justice and peace.
+Quakers in Britain work together with local partners in Rwanda, Kenya and Burundi to build a positive, nonviolent grassroots peace movement.
+The Turning the Tide East Africa programme helps local activists to stand up for social justice and peace.

-BYM partners with AfriNov, Rwanda Yearly Meeting and Ministry for Peace and Reconciliation under the Cross (MIPAREC).
+Quakers in Britain partners with the Africa Center for Nonviolence & Sustainable Impact (AfriNov), Rwanda Yearly Meeting, and the Ministry for Peace and Reconciliation under the Cross (MIPAREC).

-Together we deliver locally driven projects organised by community-based volunteers and trainers.
-The approach is adapted from the Quaker nonviolent training programme, Turning the Tide.
+Our partners in East Africa deliver locally driven projects organised by community-based volunteers and trainers.
+The approach was adapted from the Quaker nonviolent training programme, Turning the Tide.

 Rwanda